mikestefanello/pagoda/README.md

 ## ORM

 As previously mentioned, [Ent](https://entgo.io/) is the supplied ORM.
-It can swapped out, but I highly recommend it.
+It can be swapped out, but I highly recommend it.
 I don't think there is anything comparable for Go, at the current time.
 If you're not familiar with Ent, take a look through their top-notch [documentation](https://entgo.io/docs/getting-started).

 An Ent client is included in the `Container` to provide easy access to the ORM throughout the application.